There are a few ways to answer this question.

-Excellent question–and one of the most common questions!
-In the Ketubah Industry Jargon–yes, it can be confusing!–it means the following.
+Excellent question–and one of the most common questions in the Ketubah Industry Jargon–yes, it can be confusing!–it means the following.
 The Ketubah is a just a contract.
 When we send it to a couple, the contract itself includes blank spaces, for information like, your names, the date, the location, and so forth.
-“On the date __________, the Bride ___________ and groom ____________” etc (sample text that’s not the real wording) — so, at the wedding, the Rabbi fills it all of the information by hand himself.
-However, most (about 80%) of all couples ask us to fill that information in beforehand — because, we can do it in the same font and calligraphy as the rest of the text, so it is seamlessly integrated in, so the only thing hand-written are the signatures.
-That is what they call “personalization” in the Ketubah Industry!
+“On the date __________, the Bride ___________ and groom ____________” etc (sample text that’s not the real wording) — so, at the wedding, the Rabbi fills in all of the information by hand himself.
+However, most (about 80%) of all couples ask us to fill that information in beforehand — because, we can do it in the same font and calligraphy as the rest of the text, so it is seamlessly integrated into the design, so the only thing hand-written are the signatures.
+That is what they call “Text Personalization” in the Ketubah Industry!

 Yes!
-(Unless it is international.)
+(Unless it is Rush shipping or international.)
 We hate hidden charges, and there are no other hidden fees.

-We work with many types of paper — if you want it, we can probably do it, you should just ask us!
+We work with many types of materials — if you want it, we can probably do it, you should just ask us!

-We have recently begun offering glicée, canvas prints wood prints, metal prints and papercut print which look just magnificent; as well as, different canvas options, rolled canvas; canvas-on-matboard; and wrapped canvas on a frame.
+We have recently begun offering glicée, canvas prints wood prints, metal prints and papercut print which look just magnificent; Some of our different canvas options, are rolled canvas; and wrapped canvas.
 You can read more about them and see pictures here!

-We offer four sizes: 10×15 inches, 14×21 inches, the recommended 16×24 inches or the impressive 20×30 inches for those looking for a bolder modern look.
+We offer four sizes: 10×15 inches, 13×19.5 inches, the standard 16×24 inches or the impressive 20×30 inches for those looking for a bolder modern look.
 If you want another size, let us know–we’re flexible!
-You can read more about each size and a fun comparison here.
-Note that for two languages, we recommend at least the 16×24 inch size… Or you might not be able to read it!
+You can read more about each size and see a fun comparison here.
+Note that for more than 3 languages, we only print on 20×30 or larger… Or you might not be able to read it!

-This Is Not a Ketubah recognizes the diversity of the American Jewish community, and we offer various texts to fit different observance and tradition.
+This Is Not a Ketubah recognizes the diversity of the American Jewish community, and we offer various texts to fit different observances and traditions.
 Visit our Ketubah Text Options page for more information.
 We’re happy to work with you!

-You can cancel the sketches anytime before your 20% deposit is paid; and you can cancel the final Ketubah any time before the Ketubah goes to print.
+You can cancel the sketches anytime before your They have been sent to you; and you can cancel the final Ketubah at any time before the Ketubah goes to print.
 The 20% Deposit if non refundable once the sketches have been made.

-Yes; we will give you all your money back unless you are bubbling with joy with your Ketubah — we promise.
+Yes; we will give you your money back unless you are bubbling with joy with your Ketubah — we promise.
 We go over the top to make sure our clients are happy, and we are willing to put our money where our mouth is.
-The one and only exception is for custom art we create just for you (such as, color tweaks, design tweaks, or if you hire us to create a custom ketubah from scratch for you), which is not refundable.
+The one and only exception is for custom work we create do just for you (such as, color tweaks, design tweaks, text personalization, or if you hire us to create a custom ketubah from scratch for you), which is not refundable.
 This only applies if you buy a Ketubah from us, not via one of our partners (in which case, you need to follow the partner’s return policy!).